Gold sink: Examples

 The intended purpose of gold sinks is to remove currency from the game, as excess currency leads to inflation of player driven prices.
 Game designers must balance between scarcity of currency and ease of acquiring currency.

 Greater methods of currency spending can be implemented when players accumulate more wealth than intended.
 One example is Ultima Online; after the Renaissance expansion, players could earn money without fear of loss, due to the implementation of non-player versus player areas.
 As currency entered the economy at a greater pace, new "luxury" items were sold at high prices for the purpose of reducing large sums of money.

 In Kingdom of Loathing, the massive acquisition of "meat" (the currency of the game) through exploitation of bugs led to the implementation of new high priced items that gave no in-game benefits (simply rare collectibles) to the player to eliminate excess currency.

 In RuneScape, the Construction skill can be seen as a gold sink.
 This skill allows players to spend money on building a house.
 This way, money is taken out of the game, without players obtaining any tradeable items.
+Unique to Old School RuneScape is a literal Gold Sink the player can build in their kitchen, requiring materials totalling hundreds of millions of in game currency to create.

 Other forms of gold sinks include: